tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 > ❓ Considering the plot, what gene-sets do you think are most interesting and why?
 >
 > ❓ Why is it useful to have polygenic scores measured across gene-sets (or pathways) for individuals?
 Isn’t it suﬃcient to just obtain a ranking of gene-sets according to GWAS-signal enrichment?
 >
+> ❓ What are the self-contained P-value of the 3 most interesting gene-sets?
+And what are the competitive P-values?
+>
+> ❓ Which P-value would you use to evaluate the importance of gene-set?
+>
 ---